musiml/musiml.github.io/cfp/index.md

 #### Important Dates

-All deadlines are Anywhere On Earth (AoE).
+All deadlines are by the end of day, Anywhere On Earth (AoE).

 * Call for submission opens: August 18, 2023

-* Submissions Deadline: September 22, 2023
+* Submissions Deadline: ~~September 22, 2023~~ October 6, 2023

 * Author Notifications: October 13, 2023